manuelbl/usb-serial/firmware/README.md

 pio run -t upload
 ```

-An ST-Link adapter can provide sufficient power to the USB-to-Serial adapter for programming it.
+An ST-Link adapter (except the lastet V3 series) can provide sufficient power to the USB-to-Serial adapter for programming it.

 ## Documentation